 The CFM (cubic feet per minute) your compressor can generate is actually a critical factor to consider when shopping for a two-stage compressor.
 But, it’s true that generally speaking, the more HP you have, the more CFM it can produce, so there is a direct correlation that can’t be overlooked.
 That said, it’s more prudent to shop by CFM, not HP.

 Every air tool in your shop has a specific CFM requirement—the higher the CFM, the more air volume the tool uses.
 Keep in mind that if you’re a furniture shop then your sanders will require more air than nail guns.

-Take an inventory of CFM requirements for each tool, and the number of everyday tools, and then calculate your necessary CFM, regardless of whether they will all be operating at the same time or not.
+Take an inventory of CFM requirements for each tool and the number of everyday tools.
+Next, calculate your necessary CFM, regardless of whether they will all be operating at the same time or not.

 Sidenote: Three-phase electricity is considered to be more efficient and therefore could result in less wear and tear on your compressor’s motor.

 Keep in mind that electrical codes, voltage and phase vary widely geographically so be sure to check your local building codes and with an electrician before laying out that credit card.

 How big of a tank do you need for your compressor?

 With two-stage compressors tank sizes range from 60 – 200 gallons.
 The size of your tank should be based on how often the compressor will be in use.